discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 ### Weapon Choices
 The default weapon setup is Spear + Dagger / Sword.
 For more burst in very short phases, Spear + Greatsword in conjunction with <Trait name="Bountiful Blades"/> can sometimes be advantageous.
 If you do not own the necessary expansions, Greatsword + Dagger / Sword is the oldschool setup.
-Before getting into combat, you can freely swap templates to precast additional AoE skills  or phantasms.
+Before getting into combat, you can freely swap to any weapon to precast additional AoE skills or phantasms.

 <Grid>
 <GridItem sm="4">